 Having a muse meant he was writing.
-And writing meant, he could tolerate life without sex.
+And writing meant he could tolerate life without sex.
 Or, at least, it made this reality more tolerable.
 He got a high off writing that akin to a drug… or a good fuck.
-So as long as he kept that beast fed, he could function like a “normal” human being.
+So as long as he kept that beast fed, he felt complete.

-Though he realized this all sounded fucked up, every writer had their quirks and rituals.
+Though he realized how fucked up this all sounded, every writer had their quirks and rituals.
 For him, it was obsessing over an unobtainable female.
 Surely not the first writer to do so, right?

 It was no coincidence that the first serious bout of writer’s block he experienced coincided with the longest drought without a muse.

 He didn’t just have writer’s block.
-He apparently had muse block, too.
+He had muse block.
 The more desperate he was to find someone to reignite his drive, the more frustrated he got with every other component of his life.

 Sometimes a change in atmosphere would be all he needed.
 It got him out of plenty of slumps before.
 Then again, this wasn’t the average slump.
 He settled on a new coffee shop across town, so it wasn’t exactly logistically convenient.